mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

     )
 ```

-Here's are some other `QuerySet` methods
+Here are some other `QuerySet` methods
 that I use constantly:

 * `create` - As an alternative to creating a record instance